 People: The pleasantness of the people here knows no boundaries.
 You'll meet friendly people everywhere because the communities are relatively small and tight-knit.
 Everyone is always willing to help out if you encounter any problems.

 Location: Bergen County is close to major cities in New York and New Jersey.
 It's no surprise that many residents work in Manhattan.
 Moving to and from Bergen County is easy due to the excellent transport links.

-Those moving to Bergen County's will find the going easier thanks to the Bergen County Community Resource Guide that provides a custom roadmap to everything the new resident would need.
+Those moving to Bergen County will find the going easier thanks to the Bergen County Community Resource Guide which provides a custom roadmap to everything the new resident would need.
 This includes guides to the best parks, shops, gyms, and recreational facilities.
 With this guide, it's easier for a new Bergen County resident to settle in.

 The lowest point in Bergen County is along the Hudson River.
 If you're an outdoor person, you'll love living in the county because it has some of the most scenic landscapes.

 Bergen County is home to nearly 9,000 acres of parkland, including playgrounds, jogging/biking/walking paths, tennis and basketball courts, ice skiing, and horse-riding stables.
 Regardless of your hobbies, there's always something fun and exciting to do.

 Bergen County's multiplicity extends to its climate.
 The county has three climatic zones.
 The southeastern part experiences a humid subtropical climate.
 January is the coldest month with an average temperature of 26.6 °F/-3 °C.